victorrjimenezz/Despacito/README.md

 ### NPU Execution

-In order to test the NPU code, the user must first compile the NPU img using the make file located in the respective _MatMat/MatVec_ folder.
+In order to test the NPU code, the user must first compile the NPU image using the Makefile located in the respective _MatMat_ or _MatVec_ folder.
 Then, the user can compile test.cpp using the _CMakeLists.txt_ file.

 ## Contact